Glen Vowell

 Glen Vowell is an Indian reserve community of the Gitxsan people in the Hazelton area of the Skeena Country of northwestern British Columbia, Canada.
 It is located on the west side of the Skeena River between Hazelton and Kispiox.
-Its traditional name is Sik i dak, which has also been spelled Sikadoak and is reflected in the name of the reserve, Sik-e-dahk IR 2.
+Its traditional name is Sik i dak, which has also been spelled Sikadoak and is reflected in the name of the reserve, Sik-e-dakh IR 2.
 Also nearby is another Indian reserve, Anlaw Indian Reserve No. 4.
 The band government of the reserve is the Glen Vowell Indian Band, which also goes by the name Sik-e-Dakh.